Therapeutic Recreation Ontario

 There are three options in Ontario for specializing in Therapeutic Recreation: 1.
 A university degree in Therapeutic Recreation.
 2. A college diploma (2 year or fast-track) 3.
 A post-graduate certificate in Therapeutic Recreation.
 In addition, some career colleges are beginning to offer limited programs in Therapeutic Recreation although we have limited knowledge of their programs.
 For those interested in working in TR and/or interested in pursuing their designation, a program that offers a specialization in Therapeutic Recreation is strongly recommended.
 Graduate level degrees in Therapeutic Recreation are also offered at the University of Waterloo and Brock University.

-Some of the main differences between the education options include: the duration of the program, credential awarded upon graduation, entrance requirements (Ontario College Graduate Certificate programs require a degree or diploma in a related field prior to admission), amount of field placement/internship hours, eligibility for Registration designation (R/TRO, R/TRO DIP), eligibility for NCTRC certification (CTRS), potential job opportunities available upon graduation.
+Some of the main differences between the education options include: the duration of the program, credential awarded upon graduation, entrance requirements (Ontario College Graduate Certificate programs require a degree or diploma in a related field prior to admission), amount of field placement/internship hours, eligibility for the Designation (R/TRO, R/TRO DIP), eligibility for NCTRC certification (CTRS), potential job opportunities available upon graduation.

 Most schools offer a variety of options.
 Click here for an overview of TR programs in Ontario.
 Contact the individual schools to learn more.